 New year, new pet?

 What do you need to consider before taking the plunge and inviting a new four-legged member to join your family?
 What do you need to buy for a new puppy?
 How do you toilet train a puppy?
 When are puppy vaccinations needed?
 What about puppy training?
+What food should my puppy have?
 How much exercise should a puppy get?
 What should you think about when choosing a puppy?
 Find out with our comprehensive puppy checklist...

 Happiness Is a Warm Puppy was Charles M Schulz's first book featuring Charlie Brown and his loyal, funny and good-natured Beagle bestie Snoopy and the rest of the Peanuts gang – and it’s a heartfelt sentiment that remains true to dog lovers everywhere.